 - If you are accepted, attend Accepted Student Day.
 This is the college’s opportunity to impress you and encourage you to attend.
 Find out what they showcase.

-Finding the school where your student will feel comfortable begins by helping your student get to know herself well.
-Then help her learn all that she can about potential schools.
+Finding the school where your student will feel comfortable begins by helping students get to know themselves well.
+Then help your student learn all that they can about potential schools.
 Finally, your student may be ready to make that final decision.
-As a parent, your job may begin by encouraging the exploration process – and then stepping back and supporting the decision.
+As a parent, your job may begin by encouraging the exploration process — and then stepping back and supporting the decision.